 But the divorced men and women who have the ability of self-reflection, who are open-minded, and who refuse to stay the victim are the ones who end up with this wisdom, this calmness, this acceptance and peace.

 That’s when you can trust yourself, especially in romantic relationships.
 You trust yourself that you aren’t going to continue to date the guy who drinks a six-pack in the first 15 minutes of your date.
 The guy who is getting texts on his phone at 2am and flips his phone over so you can’t see it.
-The guy whose actions are speaking louder than his words—he says he loves you but is nowhere in sight on your birthday or to meet your mom or your kids.
+The guy whose actions are speaking louder than his words—he says he loves you but is nowhere in sight on your birthday or to meet your mom or your children.
 The guy who is clearly not over his divorce and badmouths his ex every chance he gets.
 The guy who is mean to you even one time.
 The guy who your gut says, “There are too many red flags here for me to ignore.
 I deserve better.”

 When trust is broken in a relationship, trusting someone again isn’t easy.
 It’s ironic; it’s pretty easy to fall in love, but very hard to trust someone.